ByLaws of the Libertarian Party of Tennessee

 - IRS Filings

 D. In the event that an elected Officer is unable to complete a term of office, that Officer shall have the right to appoint a successor.
 This choice must be confirmed by the consent of two-thirds of the LPTN County and Regional Chairs.
 If that confirmation fails or if the Officer is unable or unwilling to appoint a successor, the chair shall appoint the successor, with same two-thirds approval from the LPTN County and Regional Chairs.
 Recalled Officer replacements shall be appointed by the LPTN Chair with the same 2/3 approval of County and Regional Chairs.
-The appointment shall be termed as “Interim” until the next regularly scheduled state convention, at which point the convention shall either confirm the appointment or vote a new person into office.
+All appointments shall be termed as “Interim” until the next regularly scheduled state convention, at which point the convention shall either confirm the appointment or vote a new person into office.

 E. Elected Regional Officers shall consist of Chair and may consist of a Vice Chair, Treasurer, and Secretary.
 Officers shall take office at the close of the convention in which they are elected, and they shall serve until their successors are elected or confirmed.
 All regional officers of the LPTN shall have signed the National pledge rejecting the initiation of force and be members of the National Libertarian Party.
 Officers can be recalled by the same procedures listed in Section B. of Article IV of the LPTN Bylaws.
 Officer Duties will be the same as listed in Section C. of Article IV of the LPTN Bylaws except to their designated region.
 All officers shall reside in their respective region and no Tennessee Regional Officer may be a currently elected State officer.
 Elected Regional Officers shall be elected by a 51% majority of the respective regions county chairs.

 F. Elected County Officers shall consist of Chair and may consist Vice Chair, Treasurer, and Secretary.
 Officers shall take office at the close of the convention in which they are elected, and they shall serve until their successors are elected or confirmed.
 All county officers of the LPTN shall have signed the National pledge rejecting the initiation of force and be members of the National Libertarian Party.
 Officers can be recalled by the same procedures listed in Section B. of Article IV of the LPTN Bylaws.
-Officer Duties will be the same as listed in Section C. of Article IV of the LPTN Bylaws except to their designated region.
+Officer Duties will be the same as listed in Section C of Article IV of the LPTN Bylaws except to their designated region.

 All County officers shall reside in their respective county and no Tennessee Chair may be a currently elected State officer, which includes Chair, Vice Chair, Secretary, or Treasurer.
 The County Chair may however serve as a regional officer.
 Elected County Chairs shall be elected by a 51% majority of the respective county’s Libertarian members.
 If there is no county activity, an interim chair may be appointed by the State Chair until a minimum number of 4 active LP members exist, at which time an election will be held.
+An inactive interim county chair may be replaced at the discretion of the state chair.

 Article V: CONVENTIONS